-5.1 The Supplier undertakes that the Services will be performed to the standard reasonably expected of a highly skilled person engaged in the same type of business as the Supplier.
-If 3rd parties are contracted to provide any element of the service(s) the supplier will provide assurances that their work will be warrantied under this contract.
+5.1 Supplier undertakes that the Services will be performed with reasonable skill and care expected of a suitably skilled person engaged in the same type of business as Supplier.

-5.4 This agreement shall not prevent the Supplier from entering into similar agreements with selling or licensing documentation, products and/or services which are similar to those provided under this agreement.
+5.4 The Agreement shall not prevent Supplier from entering into similar agreements with third parties, or from independently developing, using, selling or licensing documentation, products and/or services which are similar to those provided under the Agreement.

-5.5 The Supplier warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under this agreement.
+5.6 Supplier warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under the Agreement.

 6. CUSTOMER’S OBLIGATIONS